List of the wettest tropical cyclones in the United States: Guam

 Super Typhoon Pamela was not only a wet tropical cyclone for the island of Guam, but a destructive one as well.
 Since Pamela, wooden structures across Guam have been largely replaced by concrete structures in order to better weather typhoons.

 Hawaii

 This island state frequently sees rainfall from the remains of former eastern and central Pacific tropical cyclones.
 However, despite Hawaii's location in the subtropics, direct impacts by tropical cyclones are infrequent due to the protective influence of the Central Pacific tropical upper tropospheric trough (TUTT), which normally dissipates systems approaching Hawaii.
 Hurricane Hiki in 1950 led to significant rainfall in the mountains, with 52 in of rainfall reported.
 This was the most rainfall reported to have been produced by a tropical cyclone within the United States until surpassed by Hurricane Harvey in 2017.

 Idaho

 Impacts from tropical cyclones in the Pacific Northwest are rare.
-Most recently, the remains of Olivia moved through the region in 1982, spurring spotty moderate to heavy rainfall across Idaho.
+Most recently, the remnants of Hilary moved through the region in 2023, spurring moderate to heavy rainfall across Idaho.